-Initially there were no nesting great blue heron (Ardea herodius) on the Hanford Site.
+Initially there were no nesting great blue heron on the Hanford Site.
 However, there are now three active colonies consisting of about 35-40 birds each and herons are present year round.

-Elk first arrived on the Hanford Site in 1972 [28].
-From a small founding population, the herd size grew to bout 80 animals in 1987 (Figure 5).
+Elk first arrived on the Hanford Site in 1972 (Rickard et al. 1977).
+From a small founding population, the herd size grew to about 80 animals in 1987.
 The rapid increase in elk is attributed to the lack of predation or human disturbance during calving, absence of onsite hunting, and the lack of competition from sheep and cattle for available forage.
-For the last three years, offsite hunting has killed an estimated 15 animals annually, which is equal to about 60% of the number of calves born each year onsite.
+For the last three years, offsite hunting has limited further population increases by removing about 15 to 20 animals annually from the herd.